api2doc/onbon.y2.api/README.md

     // 4. logout
     screen.logout();
     ```
-3. Broadcast a request to the controllers of the same network
+3. Broadcast a request to the controllers in the same network
     ```java
     // 1. initial a service
     Y2ScreenFactory factory = new Y2ScreenFactory("192.168.1.1");